Influence of cosmological models on the GZK horizon of ultrahigh energy protons: Analysis and discussion

 For small values of $z$, corresponding to the nearby Universe, it is not expected a significant difference among cosmological models.
 At the highest energies, above $50$ EeV, we have found (see Fig.\,\ref{fig-enloss}, left panel) that photomeson production dominates energy losses, thus only the term $-\beta_{\pi}(z,E)\times dt/dz$ is important.
 By considering two extreme scenarios, as matter-dominated ($\Omega_{M}=1; \Omega_{\Lambda}=0$) or energy-dominated ($\Omega_{M}=0; \Omega_{\Lambda}=1$) Universes, the energy-loss term is modified at most by 10\%.

-In Fig.\,\ref{fig-wgzkUniverseModels} is shown the weight function $\Omega_{\text{GZK}}(z;E_{f})$ as a function of the distance, for both flat and curved models listed in Tab.\,\ref{tab-flatuni} and \ref{tab-curvuni}, respectively.
-With no regards for the value of the injection index $s$, weights corresponding to very different cosmological models do not differ significantly below the GZK horizon, which is not influenced by the choice of a particular cosmology.
+In Fig.\,\ref{fig-wgzkUniverseModels} is shown the function $\Omega_{\text{GZK}}(z;E_{f})$ as a function of the redshift, for both flat and curved models listed in Tab.\,\ref{tab-flatuni} and \ref{tab-curvuni}, respectively.
+With no regards for the value of the injection index $s$, functions corresponding to very different cosmological models do not differ significantly below the GZK horizon, which is not influenced by the choice of a particular cosmology.
 The difference becomes significant toward higher redshifts where, however, the surviving probability for a proton is very small.

-Indeed, in Fig.\,\ref{fig-wgzkH} is shown the same weight function by assuming $\Lambda$CDM model values for density parameters \citep{wmap2011data}, protons with energy threshold $E_{\text{thr}}=60$ EeV and different values of the Hubble constant $H_{0}$ at the present time.
+Indeed, in Fig.\,\ref{fig-wgzkH} is shown the same function by assuming $\Lambda$CDM model values for density parameters \cite{wmap2011data}, protons with energy threshold $E_{\text{thr}}=60$ EeV and different values of the Hubble constant $H_{0}$ at the present time.
 For simplicity, in the following we will not explicitly specify the unit of $H_{0}$, that should be considered km/s$^{-1}$/Mpc.
 Left panel shows the case for $s=2.0$, whereas right panel shows the case for $s=2.7$.
-It is evident that the value of the Hubble parameter significantly affects the weight function, as already suggested by previous studies \citep{rachen1993extragalactic,cuoco2006footprint}.
-If the $3\sigma$ uncertainty in the value ($H_{0}=70.4$) obtained from the $\Lambda$CDM model is taken into account \citep{wmap2011data}, as shown in both panels of Fig.\,\ref{fig-wgzkH}, we find that differences between curves corresponding to $70.4+3\sigma$ and $70.4-3\sigma$ are negligible ($\approx 5\%$) only below 75 Mpc, as shown in the inset of the right panel, for $s=2.7$.
-From the lower bound curve ($H_{0}^{-}=70.4-3\sigma\approx66$) the estimated GZK horizon is about 166 Mpc, whereas for the upper bound curve ($H_{0}^{+}=70.4+3\sigma\approx75$) it is about 186 Mpc, with a relative difference of about 11\%.
-A relative difference of about 100\% between the corresponding weight functions is reached around 160 Mpc, tending to increase with the distance.
+It is evident that the value of the Hubble parameter significantly affects the function $\Omega_{\text{GZK}}(z;E_{f})$, as already suggested by previous studies \cite{rachen1993extragalactic,cuoco2006footprint}.
+If the $3\sigma$ uncertainty in the value ($H_{0}=70.4$) obtained from the $\Lambda$CDM model is taken into account \cite{wmap2011data}, as shown in both panels of Fig.\,\ref{fig-wgzkH}, we find that differences between curves corresponding to $70.4+3\sigma$ and $70.4-3\sigma$ are negligible ($\approx 5\%$) only for $z<0.018$, as shown in the inset of the right panel, for $s=2.7$.
+From the lower bound curve ($H_{0}^{-}=70.4-3\sigma\approx66$) the estimated GZK horizon is $z\approx0.039$ ($\approx 156$~Mpc), whereas for the upper bound curve ($H_{0}^{+}=70.4+3\sigma\approx75$) it is $z\approx0.044$ ($\approx198$~Mpc), with a relative difference of about 11\% in redshift and about 21\% in distance.
+A relative difference in redshift of about 100\% between the corresponding surviving functions is reached around $z=0.037$, tending to increase with the redshift.